 Caledonia Mining Corporation Plc: Record Quarterly Production at Blanket Mine

-/EIN News/ -- ST HELIER, Oct.
-12, 2022 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc ("Caledonia" or the "Company") (NYSE AMERICAN: CMCL; AIM: CMCL) announces gold production from the Blanket Mine in Zimbabwe ("Blanket") for the quarter ended September 30, 2022 ("Q3 2022" or the "Quarter").
+ST HELIER, Oct.
+12, 2022 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc ("Caledonia" or the "Company") CMCLCMCL)) announces gold production from the Blanket Mine in Zimbabwe ("Blanket") for the quarter ended September 30, 2022 ("Q3 2022" or the "Quarter").
 All production numbers are expressed on a 100 per cent basis and are based on the final assay at the refiners.

 Highlights